 It wasn’t till Christmas eve that we had the time to actually walk around Port Blair.
 The previous days had passed in a flurry of travel from wetlands to forests and back again.
 Now that we had a little time in the evening, we asked an auto driver about the big bazaar in town.
-He assured us that we wanted to see Aberdeen Bazaar, and dropped us there.
+He assured us that we wanted to see the beautiful Aberdeen Bazaar, and dropped us there.

 The shops started from a circle with a large statue of Gandhi.
 The first thing we noticed was that even now many shops were selling Christmas trees and decorations.
 The market was buzzing, and only about half the people there were tourists.
 You don’t get a real feel of a town until you walk about a market.
 Now for the first time we noticed what a melting pot Port Blair is.
 We heard snatches of conversation in languages from across India, and saw faces which came from everywhere in the country: the north-east, east, heartland, north, and south.
 I heard a snatch of Dogri, but when I looked around I couldn’t see who could have spoken it.